-CONECTA provides an opportunity to coordinate efforts to address the dual challenge of food security in the context of climate change.
+The CONECTA project provides the opportunity to coordinate efforts to face the double challenge of food security in the context of climate change.
 It has a landscape approach, focusing on watersheds vulnerable to climate change and affected by soil erosion.

-The actions supported promote productive and environmental practices to increase the forest area under sustainable landscape management and improve livelihoods, water quality, and biodiversity.
-In addition, CONECTA promotes food production with low greenhouse gas emissions, which contributes to meeting the commitments made by Mexico as one of the signatories to the Paris Agreement while simultaneously helping to address the great challenge of food security.
+The supported actions promote productive and environmental practices to increase the forest area under sustainable landscape management and improve livelihoods, water quality, and biodiversity.
+In addition, CONECTA promotes the production of food low in greenhouse gas emissions, which contributes to meeting the commitments made by Mexico as one of the signatory countries of the Paris Agreement, simultaneously supporting addressing the great challenge of food security.

-CONECTA's funding comes from the Global Environment Facility (GEF), through the World Bank, and complementary funding (GEF co-financing).
+CONECTA's financing comes from the Global Environment Facility (GEF), through the World Bank, and from complementary sources (GEF co-financing).

 The lines of work (components) that guide CONECTA's actions are: